 Many of us already measure our daily activities — track steps, heart rate, sleep, body temperature and so on.
 A blood analysis goes a level deeper.
 With blood, you can track the vital processes happening inside your body at a molecular level.
 So, when you analyse your blood, you measure medically and scientifically recognised health markers (also known as biomarkers) such as cholesterols, sugars, fats, proteins, amino acids and more, which provides the most comprehensive perspective on your body’s wellbeing.

 However, what many don’t know is how quickly blood responds to reflect your health.
 That is, it reflects your daily lifestyle choices — what you eat, how physically active you are, how well you sleep, stress levels and so on.
-A blood analysis can show how your body is responding to a certain diet or exercise routine within a few weeks.
+A blood analysis can show how your body responds to a certain diet or exercise routine within a few weeks.
 So, rather than guessing which health routine is good for your health, you can get direct and objective feedback from your blood to see how it’s reacting to a certain lifestyle choice.

 Rather than basing your health decisions on your intuitions, you can now leverage the power of blood to get real biological data on how your body reacts to your lifestyle and then try out different health regimes to see which actions are most effective in improving your health.